Showing posts with label Spirituality. Show all posts

 Our Lady of Perpetual Help Parish at Sitio Lomboy, Linambasan, Jamindan, Capiz

 The Our Lady of Perpetual Help Parish is the 3rd in Jamindan after San Sebastian Parish and San Vicente Ferrer Parish.
 The first 2 Parishes are closer to the people's hearts and attract thousands of parishioners on their feast day.
-The newly established Our Lady of Perpetual Help Parish would bring people closer to the Mother of Christ, our Lord and savior.
+The newly established Our Lady of Perpetual Help Parish would bring people closer to the Mother of Christ, our Lord and Savior.
 When we cry for help, we cling to a mother, and she answers our needs.
 Just like when we call for a Divine Mother, we would hear our prayer and act on her intercession.
 The Divine Mother never fails to listen to her child, and she would bring us closer to her son, Jesus, the son of God.

 Divine Light: Our God's Greatest Love